 A Notice of Violation imposes a fine on a vessel for failure to comply with regulations.
-This year, the U.S. Seaway issued a Notice of Violation to one vessel in the amount of \$3,000.
+Transport Canada - Marine Safety and Security issued 2 Letters of Violation for improper ballast water exchange practices in regards to location.

 Chapter 5 - Conclusion